flaf/miscellaneous/puppet/modules/repository/README.md

 1. If `repository::aptkey::http_proxy` (from the user-defined resource) is not `undef`, this HTTP proxy will be used to retrieve the APT key.
 2. If `repository::aptkey::http_proxy` is `undef`:
-    a.
-If `repository::aptkey::params::http_proxy` (from the class)
+    * If `repository::aptkey::params::http_proxy` (from the class)
       is not `undef`, this HTTP proxy will be used to retrieve the APT key.
-    b.
-If `repository::aptkey::params::http_proxy` is `undef`, then
+    * If `repository::aptkey::params::http_proxy` is `undef`, then
       no HTTP proxy will be used to retrieve the APT key.